vc1492a/PyNomaly/readme.md

 and streaming, with no changes in specification between steps.

 ## Contributing

-If you would like to contribute, please fork the repository and make any changes locally prior to submitting a pull request.
+Please use the issue tracker to report any erroneous behavior or desired feature requests.

-Feel free to open an issue if you notice any erroneous behavior.
+If you would like to contribute to development, please fork the repository and make any changes to a branch which corresponds to an open issue.
+Hot fixes and bug fixes can be represented by branches with the prefix `fix/` versus `feature/` for new capabilities or code improvements.
+Pull requests will then be made from these branches into the repository's `dev` branch prior to being pulled into `master`.
+Pull requests which are works in progress or ready for merging should be indicated by their respective prefixes ([WIP] and [MRG]).
+Pull requests with the [MRG] prefix will be reviewed prior to being pulled into the `master` branch.

 ### Tests
 When contributing, please ensure to run unit tests and add additional tests as